jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/Intune/Readme.md

 I've included:

-VPNS, crypto, ungoverened AI (including grammarly)
+VPNS, crypto, ungoverened AI (including grammarly), Piracy and screen wake tools

 With regards to blocking process names, this is a weak policy and can be bypassed as it runs in user context and only applicable to file explorer however can add an extra layer if WDAC is not an option.